 But unlike actual art displayed in museums and private collections of the rich and famous, designer bags run the risk of getting dirty, or even stained from use.
 For some people who use them for what they are, especially during special occasions, designer bags can get dirty or stained from accidental liquid spills, a rogue water spot on a desk, or even raindrops during a surprising downpour.
 And if you are one of them who happens to use it daily, your well-made designer bag will eventually succumb to wear and tear.

-We have listed down ways on how to cleverly increase the life of your designer bags, whether you live in a luxury home or luxury condo do not have enough storage space at home.
+We have listed down ways on how to cleverly increase the life of your designer bags, whether you live in a luxury home or luxury condo.

 Clean Your Designer Bags Properly